IBM/industry-solns-tech2025-ai-lab/docs/lab/lab-partb-notebook-walkthrough-exec-1.md

 # Notebook Walkthrough Exercise 1

-In this section, you'll dive into the world of conversational AI by exploring two fundamental skills: interacting with large language models and content analysis.
+In this section, we will work through exercise 1A and 1B.

 First, in Exercise 1A, you'll interact with a Mistral-7b model that's been set up on a Red Hat Enterprise Linux (RHEL) AI Virtual
 Server Instance (VSI).
 This provides a stable and secure environment for exploring the capabilities of the LLM.
 Next, you'll learn how to use external assets to summarize documents (Exercise 1B).

 -----